Biktarvy® (BIC/FTC/TAF)

 Pooled Analysis of Adherence in Studies of BIC/FTC/TAF vs DTG + 2 NRTIs

-A retrospective analysis of studies that included PWH who received BIC/FTC/TAF (n=1306) or DTG + 2 NRTIs (n=1316) was performed to determine rates of adherence and the effect of adherence on virologic outcomes.
-Adherence was analyzed at Weeks 48, 96, or 144 and was categorized into three subgroups: high (≥95%), intermediate (≥85% to <95%), and low (<85%).
-Adherence was calculated by dividing the number of pills taken (imputed from unreturned pills) by the total number of pills prescribed.
-Virologic outcomes were evaluated using the last available on-treatment VL using the last available on-treatment VL (LOCF imputation).
-Participants underwent postbaseline resistance testing if they had confirmed virologic failure (defined as VL ≥50 c/mL at two consecutive visits) and a VL ≥200 c/mL at the confirmation visit, or if they had VL ≥200 c/mL at the Week 48 study visit or the last visit and were not resuppressed (VL <50 c/mL) while on the study drug.
-Baseline demographics were generally similar between treatment groups.1
+A retrospective analysis of five double-blind, placebo-controlled, phase 3 studies (1489, 1490, 4458, 1844, and 4030) of ARV‑naive and VS PWH who received BIC/FTC/TAF (n=1306) or DTG + 2 NRTIs (n=1316) assessed the effect of adherence on virologic outcomes.
+Adherence (calculated by dividing the number of pills taken by the total number of pills prescribed) was analyzed at Weeks 48, 96, or 144 and was categorized into three subgroups: high (≥95%), intermediate (≥85% to <95%), and low (<85%).
+Virologic outcomes were evaluated using the last available on-treatment VL (LOCF imputation).
+Participants underwent post-BL resistance testing if they had confirmed virologic failure (defined as VL ≥50 c/mL at two consecutive visits without resuppression on study drug) or a VL ≥200 c/mL at the last visit.
+BL demographics were generally similar between treatment groups.

 Results